Bianca Juarez Olthoff has a big dream.

 Berglund: You mentioned that you never wanted to become a pastor—and here you are.
 So tell me about how you got that call to ministry, and about your church today.

 Olthoff: I think I’m a lot like a spiritual Gideon or a spiritual Jonah.
 I really want to be Paul.
 I want to be Deborah.
 But I think I’m the kid who just loves to have fun and run away from God’s call.
 And I always come back, and God is so faithful, and He’s so patient.
 He’s so gracious.
-So I think in this season of my life, I’m running headfirst into the full gales of wind saying, “Okay, I’m just going to do it the first time that God asks me to do it.”
+So I think in this season of my life, I’m running headfirst into the full gales of wind saying, “OK, I’m just going to do it the first time that God asks me to do it.”

 But long story short, I was working for an anti-human trafficking organization called A21 under Christine Caine, and I had worked alongside her for 6 1/2 years.
 And I felt like this nudge and call to go into prison.
 It felt foreign.
 It felt weird.
 Why would I want to leave the covering of Nick and Christine?
-And it wasn’t like a lead; it was like I felt this this holy hunch, this Holy Spirit nudge, that I had to go into prison.
+And it wasn’t like a lead; it was like I felt this holy hunch, this Holy Spirit nudge, that I had to go into prison.
 I had no idea what that looked like.
 But God used that as my stepping out and stepping into, because there was even a greater sense of freedom.
 I wanted to bring spiritual freedom to the incarcerated.

 I realized, living in Orange County, California, that there are people who are not in physical prisons but are in spiritual oppression.
 My husband and I were just hosting Sunday night dinners at our house to whomever: my gym instructor, people he met at restaurants.
 We’d say, “Hey, do you need community?
 Come to our house.”